Is your Salesforce Cloud compliant with data residency regulations?

 - Washington DC South

-Data protection challenges in financial services industry
+Data protection challenges in the financial services industry

 Financial services industry typically protects two types of data – PII (personally identifiable information) and PFI (personal financial information), which are non-public information.
+While PII is regulated across the internet, PFI is particularly regulated, meaning companies need local data residency for Salesforce to comply.

 Organizations should understand what data they own and what it is used for: is it going towards marketing purposes, or is the data being retained in order to maintain accurate books and records?
 Start with identifying what data is collected for your customers versus what data is collected for potential customers.